uberto/kondor-json/README.md

 ## How It Works

-To you Kondor you need to define a Converter for each type (or class of types).
+To use Kondor we need to define a Converter for each type (or class of types).

 Let's analyze an example in details: